terrapower/armi/doc/user/symmetry_handling.rst

            F
           F F
            F
-          F F
+          C F

 Specifying a core this way is useful for saving computation time, so long as the core state being modeled is truly symmetric.

 Because of this, assemblies and blocks have a ``symmetryFactor`` attribute that is used to track how much of the object is present in the currently modeled core.
-For example, the central assembly in the core lattice definition above would have a symmetry factor of 3, representing that only 1/3rd of the assembly is in the core model.
+For example, the central assembly (labeled "C") in the core lattice definition above would have a symmetry factor of 3, representing that only 1/3rd of the assembly is in the core model.
 The blocks within that assembly would have the same symmetry factor.